rolandoam/realworldgit/README.md

 ## NOTE

-This is a WIP! - NOT YET COMPLETE
+This is a WIP! - NOT YET COMPLETE.

+There might be errors in the tutorial, and some issues with the text.
+If you find any, please send a pull request or a patch to fix them.
+Thanks!

+I have some ideas on how to improve this tutorial and make it even more real world, you can read those ideas in the [TODO.md][rwg-todo].

 ## Disclaimer